Skip to main content

 }

-You will get a JSON response back containing the identifying tokens and refresh information.
-Note that expires_in is seconds.
+You will get a JSON response back containing the identifying tokens and refresh token information(take note of this).
+Note that expires_in value is seconds.

 {